 A Private Sector Solution to the Opioid Epidemic

-Advocacy As the opioid epidemic continues to ravage our country, the private sector is working to change the landscape of addiction treatment in the United States.
+Advocacy As the opioid epidemic continues to ravage our country, the private sector is working to change the landscape of addiction treatment for the better.

 In 2016, 20.1 million Americans had a substance use disorder.
 Two million of them were addicted to opioids — including prescription and illicit drugs.
 Opioid overdoses ravaged America, taking the lives of over 42,000 people in 2016 alone, marking a 25 percent increase from 2015 and the worst year on record.

 This isn’t just another statistic.
 It represents lost children, moms and dads.
 And it’s an added reminder of how addiction differs from other chronic illnesses.
 Even though addiction can be managed effectively with medical treatment, only 1 in 10 Americans with this disease ever receives care.
 And the few who do often receive substandard care or advice that is not based on research.